rlugojr/linkurious-enterprise-manual/Administration/Managing_users.md

 The `Default` group is assigned to new users by default.

+Users belong to at least one group.
+They can be assigned to multiple groups.
+The resulting access rights are combined as follows: *the most permissive right wins*.
+For instance, let an user belongs to two groups.
+The first group allows to READ `CITY` nodes, and the second group allows nothing on `CITY` nodes.
+The user will then have the permission to READ `CITY` nodes.

 ### User management dashboard

 To access the user management dashboard, click on **Users** in the administrator dashboard, or selects the **Users** item in the **Admin** menu of the navigation bar.

 We can manage any user by clicking on **Edit** or **Delete** next to the user of our choice.
 We can also manage the user groups.
+Remove the last group of an user and they will be assigned to the `Default` group.

 ![user-management]](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/151.png)

 ### Create new users

-Administrators and the Unique User can create new user accounts.
+Administrators and the *"Unique User"* (used when user authentication is disabled) can create new user accounts.
 Let's create a new user.
 Click on the **Add** button next to "1 User", then fill in all fields in the form.
 Notice that you may assign user groups to the user.
 Click on the **Save** button once done.

 ![new-user]](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/152.png)